Historical Summer Walking Tours in beautiful downtown Fernie.

 - Purchase tickets in advance online or at the Museum.

-- Tickets are $30, which include admission to the Fernie Museum and light refreshments on the tour.
-Tickets are available online on the Museum's website or at the Fernie Museum.
+- Tickets are available online on the Museum's website or at the Fernie Museum.

-- All tours depart from the Fernie Museum at 1pm:
+- Tours depart from the Fernie Museum at 1pm and last approx 4 hours:

 - If these tombstones could talk, the stories they would tell!
 Join knowledgeable tour guides on a walk through time to learn about the people, Join knowledgeable tour guides on a walk through time to learn about the people, personalities, and events that shaped the Elk Valley as we see it today.